pablomarcel/dev-portfolio/src/projects/criminal-insects.md

 ### Project Details

 This is a single person 3D Shooter.
 Insects have taken over Mars and your mission is to clear up the planet from bad insects.
 The player can make use of different kind of weapon systems to blow insects up into pieces.
 The player must also collect a keycard to open the portal for the next level.
 This game was reviewed by [**Scratching the Itch Podcast**](https://itch.io/profile/scratching-the-itch).
 In their review, they called Criminal Insects a "coffee break game" that exhibits "sadistic enjoyment".
+The game was made in Unity and can be played in the browser or downloaded for Windows or macOS.

 ### System Requirements